openstack/nova/doc/source/filter_scheduler.rst

   hosts.
 If the multiplier is positive, the weigher prefer choosing heavy workload compute hosts, the weighing has the opposite effect of the default.

-Filter Scheduler finds local list of acceptable hosts by repeated filtering and weighing.
+Filter Scheduler makes a local list of acceptable hosts by repeated filtering and weighing.
 Each time it chooses a host, it virtually consumes resources on it, so subsequent selections can adjust accordingly.
-It is useful if the customer asks for the some large amount of instances, because weight is computed for each instance requested.
+It is useful if the customer asks for a large block of instances, because weight is computed for each instance requested.

 .. image:: ./images/filteringWorkflow2.png

-In the end Filter Scheduler sorts selected hosts by their weight and provisions instances on them.
+At the end Filter Scheduler sorts selected hosts by their weight and attempts to provision instances on the chosen hosts.

-P.S.: you can find more examples of using Filter Scheduler and standard filters in :mod:``nova.tests.scheduler``.
+P.S.: you can find more examples of using Filter Scheduler and standard filters in :mod:`nova.tests.scheduler`.

 .. |AllHostsFilter| replace:: :class:`AllHostsFilter <nova.scheduler.filters.all_hosts_filter.AllHostsFilter>`
 .. |ImagePropertiesFilter| replace:: :class:`ImagePropertiesFilter <nova.scheduler.filters.image_props_filter.ImagePropertiesFilter>`